Equity Vs Capital

 Besides the retained earning, equity includes other components such as capital, treasury stock, additional paid-in capital, and other reserves.

 Equity = Asset – Liability

 Capital is a part of equity, it represents the amount of investment that the owner/shareholder invests in the company.
-It does not include other balances such as retain earning, dividends, and other reserves.
+It does not include other balances such as retain earnings, and other reserves.
 Capital is equal to or less than equity.

 For example, base on Company A’s balance sheet, there are some components as the following:

-- Retain Earning: the company has made a total accumulated profit/loss of 50,000 over its lifetime.
+- Retain Earning: the company has made a total accumulated profit of $ 50,000 over its lifetime.

 - Other reserves: the balance raise due to property evaluation.